abinit/abinit/doc/tutorial/gwr_intro.md

 \qquad (\tau < 0).
 \end{equation}

+!!! important

     For simplicity, in all the equations we assume a spin-unpolarized semiconductor with scalar wavefunctions (i.e. [[nsppol]] = 1 with [[nspinor]] = 1) and the Fermi level $\mu$ is set to zero.
-At the level of the implementation this means that the initial KS eigenvalues produced by the NSCF part of ABINIT are shifted with respect to $\mu$ at zero temperature that is now located at mid-gap.
+    At the level of the implementation, this means that the initial KS eigenvalues produced by the NSCF part of ABINIT are shifted with respect to the value of $\mu$ at zero temperature that is now located at mid-gap.

 The GWR code constructs the Green's function from the KS wavefunctions and eigenvalues stored in the WFK file specified via [[getwfk_filepath]] or [[getwfk]] when using multi-dataset mode.